-In the Early 1960s, Gibson was in need of a new solid body electric guitar in their lineup of instruments to keep up with other large companies like Fender.
-Fender had been successfully targeting and reaching a younger generation of musicians, and doing so with interesting body shapes, bold and bright custom colors and an extremely broad array of marketing techniques.
-At this time, the only other solid body electric that Gibson produced was the SG line of guitars, which was not performing well enough to keep up with the demand being met by Gibson’s competitors.
-In the 1960s, the automobile industry was booming, so many major manufacturers were pulling inspiration from modern cars.
-This was not only limited to the bold colors, but was also mirrored in the shapes and curves of automobiles.
+With the turn of a new decade, Gibson was looking to add a new solid-body electric guitar to their lineup in an effort to keep up with other large companies like Fender.
+Fender had been successfully targeting a younger generation of musicians; doing so with interesting body shapes, bold and bright custom colors, and a broad array of creative marketing techniques.
+In the early 60s, the only other solid-body electrics that Gibson produced were the SG and Melody Maker lines (after phasing out the Les Paul body style of course).
+These were not performing well enough to keep up with the demand being met by Gibson’s competitors.
+Additionally, the automobile industry of the 60s was booming, so many major manufacturers were pulling inspiration from popular cars.
+This was not only limited to their bold colors but was also mirrored in the shapes and curves of the automobiles.

-Unfortunately, sales on this guitar were poor and only about 3,000 variations of the original Firebird were produced from 1963 to early 1965.
+Unfortunately, sales of this guitar were poor and only about 3,000 variations of the original Firebird were produced from 1963 to early 1965.
 In early 1965, the original Firebird design began to transition.
 These transitional models are rare but several different types exist.
-One of these models features the original banjo style tuners like the original “Reverse” style Firebirds but the headstock is not reversed like the original models.
-The most well known of these transitional models is known as the “Platypus”.
+One of the odd, transitional guitars we’ve seen even features banjo-style tuners like you would find on the “Reverse” headstock, but the headstock is actually “Non Reverse” in shape.
+The most well-known feature of these transitional guitars is dubbed the “Platypus”.
 The name was coined due to the headstock.
-Unlike the original reverse headstock design, which featured a two-layered headstock with a holy veneer, the new headstock was flat, like the bill of a Platypus.
-The Platypus-style firebird also featured 2 P-90 pickups instead of mini humbuckers.
+Unlike the original Reverse headstock design, which featured a two-layered headstock with a holy veneer, this new headstock was flat, like the bill of a Platypus.
+The Platypus-style Firebird also features 6 in-line tuners rather than banjo-style.

-There are a very limited number of these unique pieces floating around in the vintage guitar world, making them not only hard to find, but also highly valuable pieces for collectors and players alike.
+There are a very limited number of these unique pieces floating around in the vintage guitar world, making them not only hard to find but also highly valuable pieces for collectors and players alike.
 This short run of “Platypus” Firebirds eventually transitioned fully into the redesigned “Non-Reverse” Firebird by 1965/66.
-It was essentially unrecognizable as it adapted to the demand by most players to be less awkward and imbalanced.
-It no longer featured the neck-through body design, rather, it had a solid body and a set neck, much like the Gibson SG.
-It also lost its banjo style tuners, replacing them with the standard tuner seen on most electric guitars at the time.
-While most appointments on the guitars remained the same from the old models to the new, they did make some adjustments to better suit the instrument.
-These appointments included adding an additional P-90 to the Firebird I, the III had three black P-90’s, the V had two mini hum buckers and the VII featured three mini hum buckers as well as suite of gold hardware.
-This guitar remained in production through 1969 until it took its final (not so final) bow from the Gibson line.
+It was almost unrecognizable from the original, as the design was adapted according to the demand of most players, who said the original was awkward and imbalanced.
+It no longer featured the neck-through-body design, rather it had a solid body and a set neck much like the SG.
+It also lost its banjo-style tuners, replacing them with the standard Kluson tuner seen on most electric guitars at the time.
+While most appointments on the guitars remained the same from the old models to the new ones, they did make some adjustments to better suit the instrument.
+These appointments included adding an additional P-90 to the Firebird I, the III had three black P-90s, the V had two mini humbuckers, and the VII featured three mini humbuckers as well as a suite of gold hardware.
+This guitar remained in production through 1969 until it took its final (but with the reissues and custom shops not so final) bow from the Gibson line.